AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_web_visits"
->title="Web Visits template"
+>title="View the total number of visits.
+Data is shown over a period of time and compared with prior periods."
->abstract="View the total number of visits.
-Data is shown over a period of time and compared with prior periods. <br/>**This can help you** better understand how traffic on your site might be increasing or decreasing over time.<br/>**Based on what you learn, you might** do any number of things, like assess the effectiveness of a recently launched marketing campaign by comparing site traffic before and after the campaign launched.
+>abstract="**This can help you** better understand how traffic on your site might be increasing or decreasing over time.<br/>**Based on what you learn, you might** do any number of things, like assess the effectiveness of a recently launched marketing campaign by comparing site traffic before and after the campaign launched.
 Or you might compare year-over-year holiday traffic.<br/>This template uses the Day dimension and the Visits metric."

 <!-- markdownlint-enable MD034 -->